-- The Phase I projects are currently in progress.
-The Housing Authority's Phase I project is pending. - Draft local implementation strategy (LIS) due date was moved to May 28 BOCC worksession; final plans are tentatively set for approval by Metro Council in August. - The IGAs (Intergovernmental Agreements) are in draft format; plan to go the Board of Commissioners for approval in July. - Program roll out is early summer - Shannon Wilson will be giving presentations in May at multiple cities in Washington County - DISCUSSION ITEM: Washington County Metro Bond Local Implementation Strategy Draft 1
+The Phase I projects are currently in progress.
+The Housing Authority's Phase I project is pending.

+- The draft local implementation strategy (LIS) approval date is at the June 25th BOCC worksession; final plans are tentatively set for approval by Metro Council in August. - The IGAs (Intergovernmental Agreements) are in draft format; plan to go the Board of Commissioners for approval in July - Program roll out is early summer - Staff have given presentations in May at multiple cities in Washington County as well as the Policy Advisory Board, Planning Commission and Committee for Cities Involvement